-An index in SAS is used to logically sort your data without physically sorting it.
-If you are sorting and then re-sorting data to accomplish merges, you may find that indexes to be useful.
+An index in SAS is used to sort your data without physically sorting it logically.
+If you are sorting and then re-sorting data to accomplish merges, you may find indexes useful.

 Creating an Index in SAS

-Indexes are created using PROC DATASETS or through PROC SQL and even they can also be created in a DATA step.
+Indexes are created using PROC DATASETS or PROC SQL; they can be created in a DATA step.

 Indexing is storing the order of the data like physically sorting If there is an index for a dataset, SAS will be able to access it and allows us to use the data set with the appropriate BY statement without sorting the data.

-SAS Indexes are stored in a separate file, and the size of this file can be substantial large especially as the number of indexes, observations, and variables used to form the indexes are more.
+SAS Indexes are stored in a separate file, and the size of this file can be substantially large, especially as the number of indexes, observations, and variables used to form the indexes are more.
 However, Indexes can substantially speed up processes.